procrash/petya-green-multicore/README.md

 # petya_green
-Application for random attack on Green Petya's key
+Application for a brute force attack on Green Petya's key -
--
-<b>WARNING!</b> This is just an experiment!
-Efficiency of this application is much, much lower than the previous solution (for Red Petya).
-I am making it available for the people who want to participate in the experiment of unlocking Green Petya - due to the fact that the previous solution does not work at all.
+<b>This version works for the new updated green petya ransomware</b>

 I forked this off from https://github.com/hasherezade/petya_green as the project seemed to only use one CPU core.